rojarsmith/bitdove-hawkbit/docs/content/apis/management_api.md

 ## API Version

-hawkBit provides an consistent Management API interface that guarantees backwards compatibility for future releases by version control.
+Bitdove provides an consistent Management API interface that guarantees backwards compatibility for future releases by version control.

 The current version of the Management API is `version 1 (v1)` with the URI http://localhost:8080/rest/v1/